Penrith, Cumbria: Economy

-The former Penrith Co-operative Society had a large department store and supermarket in the town centre - now closed.
+The former Penrith Co-operative Society (1890-2016) had a large department store and supermarket in Burrowgate near the town centre- now closed.

 As a market town relying heavily on the tourist trade, Penrith benefits from some high-street chain stores and local specialist shops alongside other businesses such as banks, building societies and travel agents.

 Market days are traditionally Tuesday and Saturday.
 On Tuesdays there was a small outdoor market in Great Dockray and Cornmarket.
 This ceased in the early 21st century, since when a small farmers' market has been held in the Market Square once a month.
 On Saturdays, Cumbria's largest outdoor market takes place at the Auction Mart alongside the M6 motorway junction 40.

 The main central shopping areas are Middlegate, Little Dockray, Devonshire Street/Market Square, Cornmarket, King Street, Angel Lane and the Devonshire Arcade and Angel Square precincts, with some shops in Burrowgate, Brunswick Road and Great Dockray.

 Although the main industries are based around tourism and agriculture, some others are represented.
 For example, in 2011 Greggs opened a new bakery at Gilwilly, replacing two bakeries in the Friargate area that used to belong to the Penrith-based Birketts firm.
 Domino's Pizza had a dough manufacturing site at Gilwilly until 2019.
 The model firm Lilliput Lane (now part of Enesco) was founded in Penrith and until March 2009 had its main factory at Skirsgill Park.
 Also at Penrith Industrial Estate is the Penrith Door Company factory, formerly part of Magnet Joinery, now of the American-based JELD-WEN group.

 Agriculture-based industries include For Farmers, which has a large animal feed mill on the Penrith Industrial Estate.
 Until 2005 there was another feed mill at Gilwilly, originally belonging to Cumberland and Westmorland Farmers Ltd, but eventually becoming part of the Carrs Milling Industries group.
 Local butchers Cranstons have an expanding meat packing, pie and sandwich-manufacturing site alongside their shop and head office on Ullswater Road.

 Penrith was known for its tanning industry and breweries.
 The tanneries were mainly in the Friargate/Old London Road area of the town.
 There were at one time five working breweries.
 Penrith in recent years has attracted many larger international haulage firms to open depots beside the M6.

 Fylde Guitars is a manufacturer of hand-made fretted musical instruments, founded in Penrith in 1973 by luthier Roger Bucknall.
 Its instruments command high prices.
 All are hand-made using traditional techniques and have been developed in collaboration with professional players.
 Fylde Guitars is the only UK guitar maker to have been awarded the Acoustic Guitar Magazine "Gold Award", in 2000.